mhulse/gh-boiler/CONTRIBUTING.md

 Please read the following guidelines before opening an issue.

-1. **Search for existing issues.** Make sure that the same issue hasn't already been reported and/or resolved.
+1. **Search for existing issues.** Make sure that the same issue hasn’t already been reported and/or resolved.
-1. **Create an isolated and reproducible test case.** Be sure the problem exists in this repo's code with a reduced test case that should be included in each bug report.
+1. **Create an isolated and reproducible test case.** Be sure the problem exists in this repo’s code with a reduced test case that should be included in each bug report.
 1. **Include a live example.** Make use of [jsBin](http://jsbin.com/) or [jsFiddle](http://jsfiddle.net/) to share your isolated test cases.
 1. **Share as much information as possible.** Include operating system and version, browser and version, version of this code, etc. where appropriate.
 Also include steps to reproduce the bug.